 Immediately notify supervisor, no matter how small the accident.
-Complete an Accident Report (available from Payroll).
+Complete an Accident/Incident Report.
 This form must be filled out on any accident no matter how minor.
-The Accident Report is retained by Payroll; it is not sent to the County's workers' compensation insurance carrier.
+The Accident Report is retained by Human Resources; it is not sent to the County's workers' compensation insurance carrier.
 Do not fill out Form 801, unless the accident requires medical treatment or time loss from work.